 The river is also impacted by upstream changes, which have altered overall hydrology (e.g. frequency and size of floods) and water quality.
-There are also a number of aquatic weeds.
+There are also a number of aquatic weeds present.

-Replanting the Wainuiomata with native plants and trees will reduce bank slumping.
-As the trees grow in they will create shade and improve fish habitat.
+The plants will reduce bank slumping and begin to create shade and improve fish habitat.
 Planting will speed recovery of the area, increase plant diversity and repair inanga (whitebait) spawning sites.

-We’re fundraising for plants, as well as site prep, planting and post-care.
-This year, we're working with Conservation Volunteers to make sure we have enough planting and maintenance support for the site.
-Our fundraising goal also includes Million Metres' 15% admin fee to maintain the website and help with the fundraiser.
+We’re fundraising for plants as well as funds to support Friends of Baring Head in coordinating volunteers and the development of a larger 3 year planting plan for the site.
+The fundraising goal also includes Million Metres 15% admin fee to maintain the website and help with the fundraiser.

 Over the next 10 years we’d like to restore all the lower reaches of the Wainuiomata River.
 This is a huge area and is one seventh of the main stem of the river!

 Restoring this area will be an incredible example of the biodiversity and water quality outcomes that can be achieved in the rest of the valley.